ExxML/Discord-Karuta-Botter/README.md

 ```bash
 pip install -r requirements.txt
 ```
+4. Ensure the Karuta drop mode is set to reactions, NOT buttons (`kdropmode`).
-4. Create/buy accounts for the script to use!
+5. Create/buy accounts for the script to use!
 I **highly recommend** purchasing FULLY VERIFIED alt accounts from a trusted shop.
 A fully verified account means that it has a verified email AND phone number- a phone number connected to the account is imperative because Discord frequently phone-locks suspicious accounts.
 (You don't need to have access to the phone, it just needs to be connected to your account.)

 If you decide to buy accounts, I recommend purchasing from https://shop.xyliase.com/product/discord-accounts-%7C-fully-verified-tokens (I am not affiliated with this shop).
 As of July 2025, there is plenty of cheap stock and customer service is excellent.